 The software mentioned above have reporting capabilities built in, but you also need to know what numbers you will be tracking.
 Open rates and click through rates are most important, but also keep an eye on the number of unsubscribes you receive, which can indicate poor content or too frequent mailings.

 First, you have to get them into your dental marketing funnel.

 Before you can start emailing to your potential new patients, you need to get them to opt in to your mailing list.
 And to do that, you need a great promotional offer that will get them to fill out your form and hit the submit button.
-Download our FREE Dental Promotional Offer Idea Guide to find the incentive that will get new patient leads pouring into your marketing funnel.
+Download our FREE Dental Promotional Offer Idea Guide to find the incentive that will get new patient leads pouring into your dental internet marketing funnel.